The inverted yield curve is a graph that shows that younger treasury bond yields are yielding more interest than older ones.

 If you’re ever in a situation where you lose your income or you run into a huge financial emergency, it’s nice to have a safety net that you can fall back on.

-I’ve written all about emergency funds before, so I won’t go into too much detail.
+We’ve written all about emergency funds before, so I won’t go into too much detail.
 But the basics are simple:

 - Calculate three to six months of expenses.
 If you get laid off due to a recession, it’s going to take some time to find another job.
 That’s why you need to have your living expenses taken care of.
 This includes things like rent, mortgage payments, car payments, utilities, and groceries.

 - Use a sub-savings account.
 A sub-savings account is a smaller account you create along with your normal savings account that’s set aside for specific goals.
 By using a sub-savings account, you’re much more likely to set aside money for your emergency fund due to psychology.
-Read more about it on my article on sub-saving accounts here.
+Read more about it on our article on sub-saving accounts here.

 - Automate your finances.
 This is my system for investing, saving, and spending automatically.
 When you receive your paycheck, your money goes to exactly where it needs to go.